johnsmclay/linux-notes/056-kernel-module-management-facts.md

----
-layout: page
-title:  Kernel Module Management Facts
+# Kernel Module Management Facts
----

 When the system boots, it uses one of the following files to automatically load kernel modules. (**Note**: The exact file used depends on the